andycasey/web/content/contact.md

 ## Email

-You can email me at [andrew.casey@monash.edu](mailto:andrew.casey@monash.edu).
-My office and mobile phone numbers are listed in my email signature.
+You can email me at [andrew.casey@monash.edu](mailto:andrew.casey@monash.edu) or [acasey@flatironinstitute.org](mailto:acasey@flatironinstitute.org).
+My office and mobile (cell) phone numbers are listed in my email signature.
 So if we have had some correspondence, you can probably find my phone numbers in your email inbox.

 I usually don't respond to emails on weekends or outside of working hours.
 My normal working day starts early (between 4am and 6am is not uncommon) and ends when I have family commitments, or when I get tired.
 I try to achieve _Inbox Zero_ on fridays, but it doesn't always work.

 ## Schedule a meeting

 You don't need to email me to schedule a meeting.
-Just send a Google Calendar invite to andrew.casey@monash.edu.
-That calendar is publicly available and is usually the best reflection of my availability.
+Just send a Google Calendar invite to `andrew.casey@monash.edu` or `acasey@flatironinstitute.org`.
+Those calendars are synchronized and you're able to publicly view my availability.
+They're usually the best reflection of my availability.
 A view of that calendar is embedded below on this page.

 A few things to note: